myles2007/myles2007/README.md

     <li>Managed a multi-million dollar onshore/offshore contract concerning data architecture, analytics, BI, and overall system observability at BriteCore</li>
     <li>Led BriteCore’s Governance division, including Architecture, QA, and Design</li>
     <li>Partnered with Sales and Marketing to assess and assist with opportunities both behind-the-scenes and as direct-to-customer presentations</li>
-    <li>Defined company and engineering-specific plans, processes, and strategies</li>
+    <li>Defined company-wide and engineering-specific plans, processes, and strategies</li>
     <li>Closely engaged with InfoSec on compliance initiatives such as SOC 2</li>
   </ul>
 </small>